uktrade/streampq/README.md

     Base class for all explicitly-thrown exceptions

+    - **ConnectionError**

+      An error occurred while attempting to connect to the database.

     - **QueryError**

       An error occurred while attempting to run a query.
 Typically this is due to a syntax error or a missing column.